javicarmona/log_in_app/README.md

 ### I am Groot █║▌│█│║▌║││█║▌║▌║
-and this is my app for register and save users database
+and this is my app for register and save users in a file.

 ![](source.gif)